singhkpratham/geocompr/12-transport.md

-Despite impressive walking and cycling statistics, the city has a major congestion problem.
+Despite impressive walking and cycling statistics\index{statistics}, the city has a major congestion problem.
 Part of the solution is to continue to increase the proportion of trips made by cycling.
 Cycling has a greater potential to replace car trips than walking because of the speed of this mode, around 3-4 times faster than walking (with typical [speeds](https://en.wikipedia.org/wiki/Bicycle_performance) of 15-20 km/h vs 4-6 km/h for walking).
 There is an ambitious [plan](http://www.cyclingweekly.com/news/interview-bristols-mayor-george-ferguson-24114) to double the share of cycling by 2020.